mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 [^mum]: But like, I didn't call _him_ "Mum", that would be weird, in startling contrast to the rest of this story.

-He was like "oh, you just learn by trial and error".
+He was like "Oh, you just learn by trial and error".
 Exactly!
-Now that I think about it, and the whole baby analogy, that's kinda terrifying.
+Now that I think about it, it's a bit scary.
+We are dumb babies learning to use a spoon for the first time, except if you do it wrong some clown writes a blog post about you.
 Anyway good luck out there to all you big babies.

 ##### Asking to publish this blog post

-When I asked Tony Abbott for permission to publish the post you are reading right now while neglecting your responsibilities, he said something like "well look Alex, I don't have a problem with it, you've alerted me to something I probably should have known about, so if you wanna do that, go for it".
+When I asked Tony Abbott for permission to publish the post you are reading right now while neglecting your responsibilities, he said "well look Alex, I don't have a problem with it, you've alerted me to something I probably should have known about, so if you wanna do that, go for it".

+At the end of the call, he said "If there's ever anything you think I need to know, give us a shout".

 Look you gotta hand it to him.
 That's exactly the right way to respond when someone tells you about a security problem.
 Back at the beginning, I was kinda worried that he might misunderstand, and think I was trying to hack him or something, and that I'd be instantly slam dunked into jail.
 But nope, he was fine with it.
 And now you, a sweet and honourable blog post browser, get to learn the dangers of posting your boarding pass by the realest of real-world examples.

 The point of this story isn't to say "wow Tony Abbott got hacked, what a dummy[^dummy]".
-The point is that someone famous can unknowingly post their boarding pass, anyone can.
+The point is that if someone famous can unknowingly post their boarding pass, anyone can.

 [^dummy]: There are many, _many_ blog posts out there roasting Tony Abbott, if that's what you're looking for.

 Anyway that's why I vote right wing now baybeeeee.

 -------